Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/deploy/Deploy-only-Service-Health-Alerts.md

 The following changes apply to all scenarios, whether you are aligned or unaligned with ALZ or have a single management group.

-- Change the value of the following parameters at the beginning of parameter file according to the instructions below:
+- Change the value of the following parameters at the beginning of the parameter file according to the instructions below:

   {{< hint type=note >}}
   While it's technically possible to not add any notification information (no email, no ARM Role, no Logic App, etc.) it is strongly recommended to configure at least one option.